Marco-Puig/SuperGroovyPong/README.md

 # SuperGroovyPong

-A fast-paced Pong game implemented in [Python](https://www.python.org/) using the [Pygame](https://www.pygame.org/) library.
+A fast-paced Pong game implemented in Java using the LibGDX library.
 The game offers a classic Pong experience with a twist of increased speed and challenging gameplay.

 ## Table of Contents